 The Strategic Business Development Committee met on April 19, 2006 to discuss a possible combination transaction with the Microwave Communications Division.
 Management presented its summary of the discussions to date and Bear Stearns presented preliminary material relevant to the possible combination of Stratex's and the Microwave Communications Division's respective businesses.
-No material information was contained in the Bear Stearns preliminary material that was not also included in the final presentation made by Bear Stearns to the board of directors of Stratex in connection with rendering its fairness opinion on September 5, 2006, as described below under "- Opinion of Stratex's Financial Advisor".
 Because the valuation of the Microwave Communications Division was greater relative to the valuation of Stratex, it was understood that Harris would require that it control the combined company as a condition to any transaction.
 Accordingly, issues relating to Harris' likely control of the combined company were also discussed, including possible conflicts of interests between Harris and the combined company, Harris as a competitor of the combined company and business opportunities that may be attractive to both Harris and the combined company.